Bridgeport Nursing Home Abuse Lawyers

 - Unsanitary conditions.
 Your loved one deserves to live in a clean, healthy environment.
 Conditions that are not cleaned regularly are often a sign of neglect.

 If you suspect nursing home abuse or neglect, it’s important to stand up for your loved one’s rights.
 Authorities may issue fines or sanctions against the facility, and a civil suit can help your loved one secure the compensation they deserve.
-When you’re confronting nursing home abuse or neglect, contact the experienced nursing home lawyers in Bridgeport at Wocl Leydon.
+When you’re confronting nursing home abuse or neglect, contact the experienced Bridgeport nursing home lawyers at Wocl Leydon.
 If your loved one has been harmed, we’re here to help.